 Raising a gifted child is no easy endeavor.
 Their gifts cause unique challenges as their needs will not be the same as that of an average child.
 Parents with such children can utilize the following resources:

-Books for Raising Exceptional Children
+Books for Raising Gifted Children

 The following books will prove beneficial when raising a gifted individual